scrollmapper/bible_databases_deuterocanonical/readme.md

 # Scrollmapper :: Deuterocanonical Project

+Extra-biblical and bible-related books in simple .txt and .md format.
+This project aids to make digital access and distribution of these books easier.

 - 1st Enoch ("Ethiopic" Book of Enoch)
 - 2nd Enoch ("Slavonic" "Secrets of Enoch")
 - 3nd Enoch ("Hebrew" Book of Enoch)